SCRA State Laws: Comprehensive Guide for Legal Compliance

 Iowa Code § 29A.103

-Nonjudicial foreclosure is prohibited if the servicemember enters a mortgage to purchase real estate before military service.
+Nonjudicial foreclosure is prohibited if the member enters a mortgage to buy real estate before military service.

 Kansas